 Back in 1995, Dr. Randolph Allen St. James witnessed firsthand the vast industrialization of the coastal area in South-East China.
 It was during these days, when it was made clear how heavy the costs of such development could be.

-According to statistics, buildings and buildings construction sectors combined are responsible for 36% of global final energy consumption and nearly 40% of total direct and indirect CO2 emissions.
-As population on Earth grows, homes and other types of constructions are expected to multiply, in order to satisfy the needs for civilized life of every human being.
+According to statistics, buildings and buildings’ construction sectors combined are responsible for 36% of the global final energy consumption, and for nearly 40% of the total direct and indirect CO2 emissions.
+As population on Earth grows, homes and other types of constructions are expected to multiply in order to satisfy the needs for a civilized life of every human being.
 Nowadays, most buildings receive the energy they need from external grids.
-Reversing this situation is viewed as a primary task in the struggle for naturally-compatible artificial environment.
-Borrowing from biomimicry, using plant skins as model and applying biophilic engineering principles, the building facades can be transformed into smart energy harvesting tool, which sustains the energy needs of the construction and allows more intensive interactions with the surrounding medium, providing adaptability as in the living species.
+Reversing this situation is viewed as a primary task in the struggle for a naturally-compatible artificial environment.
+Borrowing from biomimicry, using plant skins as models, and applying biophilic engineering principles, all building facades can be transformed into smart energy-harvesting tools that sustain the energy needs of each construction, and allow more intensive interactions with the surrounding medium, providing adaptability as in the living species.

 In late 2006, Dr. Allen St. James has developed his concept of the transformation process, and he initiates a number of in-depth group discussions with many environmentally-conscious scientists and engineers at Caltech and MIT, USA.
 As a result, a strategy of how this problem might be addressed and solved, or at least mitigated, has been drawn.
 Several enthusiasts that took part in the discussions, came to the conclusion that the realization of the ideas in the strategy, required an organization which could work systematically, not only to disseminate these ideas, but also to boost the necessary technological development.
 Thus, the Freschfield (“Newly Fallowed Field”) Company was born.